 In deciding whether to order out-of-school suspension, the CBC shall take into consideration:

-- 1. Self-defense [see Glossary]; - Intent or lack of intent at the time the student engaged in the conduct;
+- Self-defense [see Glossary];

+- 2. Intent or lack of intent at the time the student engaged in the conduct;

+- 3. The student's disciplinary history;